Tourism in Nepal: Arrivals

-This statistic shows the number of international tourist arrivals by year, 1993–2019:
+This statistic shows the number of international tourist arrivals by year:

+Nepal received 614,869 and 1,014,885 tourists in 2022 and 2023, respectively, according to the Department of Immigration.
+Nepal's ranking of tourism in year 2022 was 81st, and 147th by 2023 placing it globally in terms of tourist numbers.
+Currently, Nepal is ranked 105th in the latest Travel & Tourism Development Index 2024 published by World Economic Forum.

 Arrivals by country

 Most tourists arriving to Nepal on short-term basis were from the following countries of nationality: